SimonMayerhofer/telegram-woobot/README.md

 ```
 Afterwhich, YOU ARE DONE!🎉🎉

-Try typing ```/start``` to your bot and watch as the user ID of the Telegram user is stored inside your FaunaDB
+Try typing ```/start``` to your bot and see if it works.
+If everything worked, it'll greet you and tell you that you as the first user are the administrator.

 ## Available bot commands

 * `/start` : Add own user to the database.
 If first user, role is set to administrator.
 * `/chatId` : Print chat ID of current chat.
+* `/enableNotifications` : Enable WooCommerce notification (e.g. new orders) for current chat.
+* `/disableNotifications` : Disable WooCommerce notification for current chat.

 ## Extending Telegram Bot Functionality